What to do if you find a stray cat

 2. If you're worried about the health of the cat, call the RSPCA on 0300 1234 999.
 If the cat is injured, take it to the nearest veterinary practice.
 The RSPCA has an agreement with the British Veterinary Association (BVA) to provide initial emergency assessment and care for sick and injured animals.
 In all cases, you must have obtained prior authorisation by calling the RSPCA before attending the veterinary surgery.

-2. If the vet can't supply a paper collar, phone our Lost and Found Officer on 01189 814047 and ask her to send you a paper collar to put on the cat so that if there is an owner, they can contact you.
-She will also take details of the cat and check if anyone has reported a lost cat that fits the description.
+2. If the vet can't supply a paper collar, email us at adoptacat-basingstoke and ask us to send you a paper collar to put on the cat so that if there is an owner, they can contact you.
+We will also check if anyone has reported a lost cat that fits the description you send us.

 3. Post information, preferably with a photo, on our Facebook page